Help make a difference

 1. Download the information sheet and nomination form below.

 2. Complete the form and send it to the Returning Officer.

-Candidates will be elected by ballot at the Annual Meeting of the State Council, to be held online via zoom on Sat 13 November 2021.
+Candidates will be elected by ballot at the Annual Meeting of the State Council, to be held in November.
 You are encouraged to attend.
 The ballot will be conducted in accordance with the NPA Constitution and By-Laws.

 If you think you might be interested in any of the positions, and would like to discuss what’s involved, please contact either:

 • Ian Donovan 0490 667 400